Beyond Worst-Case Analysis in Stochastic Approximation: Moment Estimation Improves Instance Complexity: Moment Estimation Achieves Dynamic Error Bounds

-That the above comparison relies on the specific choice on the noise model given in Example~\ref{example}.
-Now we formalize some simple conditions allowing comparison in more general settings. \begin{corollary} If the ratio $M/(\min_k m_k) \le T^{\frac{1}{9}}$, then adaptive method converges in the same order as the \eqref{idealized baseline}, up to logarithmic dependency. \end{corollary} This result is remarkable since the adaptive method does not require any knowledge of $m_k$ values, and yet it achieves the idealized rate.
-In other words, the exponential moving average estimator successfully adapts to the variation in~noise, allowing faster convergence than constant stepsizes. \begin{corollary} Let $m_{avg}^2 = \tsum m_k^2/T$ be the average second moment.
-If $M/ m_{avg}\le~T^{\frac{1}{9}}$, then adaptive method is no slower than the \eqref{constant baseline}, up to logarithmic dependency. \end{corollary}
+This result is remarkable since our proposed method does not require any knowledge of $\sigma_k$ values, and yet it achieves the dynamic rate.
+In other words, the exponential moving average estimator successfully adapts to the variation in~noise, allowing faster convergence than adaptive/worst bounds.
+In particular when taking $\alpha = 1/9$ in Example~\ref{example2}, we get the following error bounds in Table~\ref{tab:example_rate}.
+The comparison between different error bounds suggest that moment estimation can non-trivially improve the convergence rates achieved by conventional analysis for adaptive step sizes.